-A COUSTIC instability has long been viewed as a principal hurdle hampering the development of large-scale combustors, especially those intended for heavy lift and power generation.
-In fact, given the violent oscillations that instability mechanisms can engender, they have been universally recognized amongst the chief impediments resulting in the frequent cancellation of new rocket launch programs.
-Thus motivated by the need to predict and prevent the occurrence of these anomalies, a series of studies involving solid, liquid, and hybrid rockets have been carried out with the underlying theme of quantifying the various sources of instability.
-These have encompassed all three means of investigations, namely, those based on experimental, numerical, and theoretical considerations.
+COUSTIC instability has long been viewed as a principal hurdle A hampering the development of large-scale combustors, especially those intended for heavy lift and power generation.
+In fact, given the violent oscillations that instability mechanisms can engender, they have been universally recognized among the chief impediments resulting in the frequent cancellation of new rocket launch programs.
+Thus motivated by the need to predict and prevent the occurrence of these anomalies, a series of studies involving solid, liquid, and hybrid rockets has been carried out with the underlying theme of quantifying the various sources of instability.
+These have encompassed all three means of investigations, namely those based on experimental, numerical, and theoretical considerations.

-Historically, some of the earliest analytical studies of oscillatory phenomena in cylindrical tubes with injecting walls may have been undertaken by Hart and McClure,^{1,2} and Culick.^{3,4} These models led to several analytical approximations that could be used to describe the behavior of acoustic waves in porous chambers.
-Subsequent studies have emphasized the limitations of inviscid-irrotational models and emphasized the need to observe the no-slip requirement at the propellant surface.
-For example, the classical experiments by Brown, Dunlap and collaborators^{5,6} showed that irrotational models failed to reproduce the actual behavior directly above the propellant surface.
-Moreover, the CFD simulations of Vuillot and Avalon7 predicted a thick boundary layer at the sidewall, specifically one that could extend over the majority of the chamber volume.
-Other asymptotic investigations led to closed-form approximations of the vorticoacoustic waves and their penetration within a rocket motor, and these showed a strong dependence on the chamber's mean flow and acoustic modes.8-11
+Historically, some of the earliest analytical studies of oscillatory phenomena in cylindrical tubes with injecting walls may have been undertaken by Hart and McClure [1,2] and Culick [3,4].
+These models led to several analytical approximations that could be used to describe the behavior of acoustic waves in porous chambers.
+Subsequent studies have emphasized the limitations of inviscidirrotational models and emphasized the need to observe the no-slip requirement at the propellant surface [5-7].
+For example, the classical experiments by Brown et al. [8] and Dunlap et al. [9] showed that irrotational models failed to reproduce the actual behavior directly above the propellant surface.
+Moreover, the computationalfluid-dynamics simulations of Vuillot and Avalon [10] predicted a thick boundary layer at the sidewall, specifically one that could extend over the majority of the chamber volume.
+Other asymptotic investigations led to closed-form approximations of the vorticoacoustic waves and their penetration within a rocket motor, and these showed a strong dependence on the chamber's mean flow and acoustic modes [11-14].

-Despite the variety of mathematical formulations devoted to the description of oscillatory waves in solid rocket motors, substantially fewer models seem to have tackled the liquid rocket engine case.12-14 Some exceptions may be found and these may be identified in studies such as those by Flandro, Majdalani and Sims,^{15,16} and Fischbach, Flandro and Majdalani.17 The latter considers the transverse wave propagation problem in a simulated LRE with the aim of better understanding the mechanism of acoustic streaming.
+Despite the variety of mathematical formulations devoted to the description of either mean [15-19] or oscillatory waves in solid rocket motor (SRM) internal flows [20-22], substantially fewer models seem to have tackled the liquid rocket engine (LRE) case [23-25].
+Some exceptions may be found, and these may be identified in studies such as those by Flandro et al. [26,27] and Fischbach et al. [28].
+The latter considers the transverse wave propagation problem in a simulated LRE with the aim of better understanding the mechanism of acoustic streaming.
 Assuming waves generated by uniform headwall injection, these researchers also analyze the vorticoacoustic boundary layer forming above the injector faceplate.
-Later studies by Haddad and Majdalani^{18,19} introduce a framework for describing the transverse evolution of vorticoacoustic waves and their dependence on variable headwall injection patterns.
-However, despite the ability of their solutions to satisfy the no-slip requirement at the headwall, and partially at the sidewall, their tangential motion still permits slippage along the sidewall.
-To overcome this technical deficiency, the main focus of the present article will be placed on a boundary layer treatment of the sidewall.
+Later studies by Haddad and Majdalani [29,30] introduce a framework for describing the transverse evolution of vorticoacoustic waves and their dependence on variable headwall injection patterns.
+However, despite the ability of their solutions to satisfy the no-slip requirement at the headwall and partially at the sidewall, their tangential motion still permits slippage along the sidewall.
+To overcome this technical deficiency, the main focus of the present study will be placed on a boundary-layer treatment of the sidewall.